nereolopez/blog/_posts/2018-03-07-csharp-first-app-part-ii.md

     2. Read: Each line represents an entry.
 Parse the line to the corresponding object and fill its properties while reading.
 4. Change the application in a way that it updates the files instead of the in-memory collections we were using so far(in other words, make sure the old services are not used any longer).

+*Note that this post belongs to the [C# Introduction Series]({{ site.baseurl }}{% post_url 2018-01-30-csharp-series-introduction %}) and that the code is hosted in this [Github repo](https://github.com/nereolopez/csharp-intro).
+The code relevant for this post is under the [Car Rental Agency folder](https://github.com/nereolopez/csharp-intro/tree/master/CarRentalAgency).*